Skip to main content

 Tuak (Palm Wine)

-A traditional alcoholic beverage made from the fermented sap of various palm trees.
-It has a sweet and slightly tart flavor.
+A traditional alcoholic drink made from the fermented sap of palm trees, with a sweet and slightly tart flavor.

 wine4-8%